Software Comparison · 2026

 Does TurboTenant have California compliance features?

-TurboTenant does not offer California-specific compliance features.
+No. TurboTenant does not offer California-specific compliance features.
 There is no AB 1482 rent cap tracking, no local ordinance monitoring, and no automated rent increase calculations.
 LeaseBase has these features built in, making it the better choice for California landlords who need to stay compliant.

 Which is cheaper — LeaseBase or TurboTenant?